Raising a newborn kitten? Worried about fading kitten syndrome? Unfortunately, you should be.

 11. Be prepared - Find your mentors in advanceUnless you're a very experienced rescuer, chances are you'll need help in your efforts to save a kitten from Fading Kitten Syndrome.
 If possible, find a mentor in advance.
 If you foster, this can be someone working within the rescue organization you work with.
 If you're a registered breeder, this could be your breeding program mentor.

-If you're not sure who to reach out to, feel free to post on our forums for Pregnant Cats & Kitten Care.
+If you're not sure who to reach out to, let us know in the Pregnant Cats & Kitten Care forum.
 You should also find a veterinarian who can work with you.
 Not all vets are experts on newborn kitten care but they can always help you with the basics and carry out procedures which may be needed to treat a sick kitten.

 Caring for newborn kittens is a challenge.
 When something goes wrong, that challenge intensifies, as the responsibility for the life of a precious kitten may literally lie in your hands.
 Unfortunately, you may not always be able to save a kitten that's failing to thrive but hopefully, equipped with enough knowledge, you'll be able to give it the best possible chance.